 Washington is one of the most difficult states for starting a cottage food operation.

 In order to get a cottage food permit, an operator must take a training course, get a business license, submit an application with a very detailed business plan, have their recipes approved, and get their home inspected.
-The whole process costs at least $240, with an annual $230 renewal fee.
+The whole process costs $355 and is renewed every two years.

 Washington’s cottage food law went into effect in the summer of 2011, but it took almost a year for the government to finalize the application process and allow their first cottage food operator in the summer of 2012.
 After failed attempts to improve the law in 2013 and 2014, two amendments (SB 5603 & HB 1622) passed in 2015.
 In 2020, an amendment (HB 2217) changed the labeling requirements to include a permit number instead of a home address.
 Also in 2020, a temporary policy (FS-20-0001) was enacted to allow shipping during the coronavirus pandemic.

 You must display your permit when you are selling items.

 Online sales must be picked up or delivered in person within the state.
 Shipping is not allowed.*

 * In 2020, a temporary policy (FS-20-0001) was enacted to allow in-state shipping during the coronavirus pandemic.
 Once the governor removes the state of emergency (Proclamation 20-05), in-state shipping will no longer be allowed.